 Over Forty?
 Have These Symptoms of Perimenopause?

-It’s a standing joke that everyone starts to go downhill at age 40, but the symptoms that many women experience around this stage if life are certainly not funny.
+It’s a standing joke that everyone starts to go downhill at age 40, but the symptoms that many women experience around this stage of life are certainly not funny.
 As you move toward about age 50, the symptoms of perimenopause kick in.
-Many of the most common symptoms can be mistaken for other things, so it can sometimes be hard to tell if you’re experiencing perimenopause or something else.
+Many of the most common symptoms can be mistaken for other things, so it can sometimes be hard to tell if you’re experiencing perimenopause.
 Though it is different for every woman, here are some of the things you can look for to tell if you’re in perimenopause.

-The hormone changes of perimenopause can cause you to have dry eyes and other mucous membranes.
+The hormone changes of perimenopause can cause you to have dry eyes (and dryness in other places).
 If you notice that your eyes are easily irritated, itchy, or red, be sure to bring this to the attention of your doctor.
 It can cause vision problems if not properly treated.

-Some ladies find that they have random, unexplainable bruises popping up.
+Some women find that they have random, unexplainable bruises popping up.
 No, you haven’t become suddenly clumsy.
 Lower estrogen can mean a lack of vitamin K and also can bring on anemia.
-These two factors can contribute to bruising easier than usual.
+These two factors can contribute to bruising more easily than usual.

 Brain Fog and Mood Swings